SaxonRah/Law-of-Causality/README.md

   - A mass-spring system with damping $(m$, $k$, $c$).
   - Advanced feedback controller with delay and phase inverter.
 - **Method:**
-  - Attach a controller to add a retrocausal force:
+  - Attach a controller to add a retrocausal force, where $a(-t)$ is derived from delayed input.
 ```math
   F_\text{retro} = -\alpha m a(-t)
 ```
-  where $a(-t)$ is derived from delayed input.
   - Measure phase shifts and resonant behavior under varying delays.

 #### **2. Retrocausal Circuit Experiment**